codyDAvino/GDP-Playtest/index.md

    * Should a keypress be required to serve?
    * Should the same key be used for both pause and serve?

-   Source: [GDP2](https://github.com/DouglasUrner/GDP2) - the game itself is burried deep in the repository, you can go directly to it by following [this link](https://github.com/DouglasUrner/GDP2/tree/master/units/1/assignments/U1.1-pong-in-unity/b-build/level-3/Quarles-Pong-2).
+   Source repository: [GDP2](https://github.com/DouglasUrner/GDP2) - the game itself is burried deep in the repository, you can go directly to it by following [this link](https://github.com/DouglasUrner/GDP2/tree/master/units/1/assignments/U1.1-pong-in-unity/b-build/level-3/Quarles-Pong-2).
  </details>

 </details>